North Korea fires two more missiles in a record year for launches - KTVZ

 North Korea’s last known missile test was on November 18, when it launched a Hwasong-17 ICBM.

-The type of missiles fired on Sunday is not yet clear, but Japanese authorities said they reached an altitude of 550 kilometers (342 miles) and flew a distance of 500 kilometers (311 miles), suggesting they were not long-range ballistic weapons.
+Japanese authorities said the missiles fired on Sunday reached an altitude of 550 kilometers (342 miles) and flew a distance of 500 kilometers (311 miles), suggesting they were not long-range ballistic weapons.

+The South Korean military identified them as MRBMs — mid-range ballistic missiles.
+It called the launches “a serious provocation that harms peace and stability on the Korean Peninsula as well as the international community” and condemned the firings as a clear violation of UN Security Council resolutions.

 North Korea has been testing missiles and components of a range of sizes this year.